 About the film

-In 2011, Daniel Watson survived the highest rock climbing fall on record from 280 feet.
-Her surgeon looked at over 200 cases of falls from only 100 feet, with a 100% mortality rate.
+In 2011, Daniel Watson survived an “unsurvivable fall” from a record 280 feet.
 In 2014, Josh Hancock nearly lost his life after an ice climbing fall in the remote backcountry.
 In 2018, Anna Soens became the first female paraplegic to summit Mount Hood and is continuing to pioneer para-mountaineering -- pushing the boundaries of what’s possible.